johnb-xp/MSOE-Libertarians/Documents/README.md

 <h1>About the Organization:</h1>
 <hr>
 MSOE Libertarians promotes free speech, liberty, equality, small government, individual rights, and raises awareness of Libertarian candidates.
 The Libertarian Party is the third largest party in the United States.
-We are an inviting group for students with all beliefs and aim to be a minimal time commitment for the busy students at MSOE.
+We are an inviting group for students with all beliefs and aim to be a minimal time commitment for the busy students at the Milwaukee School of Engineering.